Trump signs executive order setting 30-day deadline for drugmakers to lower prescription drug costs

-WASHINGTON — (AP) — President Donald Trump on Monday signed a sweeping executive order setting a 30-day deadline for drugmakers to lower the cost of prescription drugs in the U.S. or face new limits over what the government will pay.
+WASHINGTON — (AP) — President Donald Trump on Monday signed a sweeping executive order setting a 30-day deadline for drugmakers to electively lower the cost of prescription drugs in the U.S. or face new limits down the road over what the government will pay.

-The order calls on the health department, led by Robert F. Kennedy Jr., to broker new price tags for drugs.
-If a deal is not reached, a new rule will kick in that will tie the price of what the U.S. pays for medications to lower prices paid by other countries.
+The order calls on the health department, led by Robert F. Kennedy Jr., to broker new price tags for drugs over the next month.
+If deals are not reached, Kennedy will be tasked with developing a new rule that ties the price the U.S. pays for medications to lower prices paid by other countries.

 “We're going to equalize,” Trump said during a Monday morning press conference.
 “We're all going to pay the same.
 We're going to pay what Europe pays.”